rikbosch/PowerUp/Readme.markdown

 For most deployments, only 4 things need to be created:

-- The nant script main.build, describing how to build and what files are to be contained in the package.
+- The nant script main.build or msbuild file main.msbuild, describing how to build and what files are to be contained in the package.
 - A plain text file (settings.txt) with a list of configuration settings per environment
 - A set of templates (typically web.configs) with placeholders for the defined settings (_templates folder)
 - A Powershell file (deploy.ps1), to be executed on the destination machine